qidi-community/Plus4-Wiki/content/BeaconH/stew675/README.md

 The sequence of events in this macro is very deliberately chosen for the fastest possible stock G29 equivalence.

-Stock `G28` behaviour in Beacon Contact mode issues very slow Z axis movements.
-This macro is written to use the faster proximity mode Z axis movements to quickly cover unknown Z axis distances, before switching to the slower and more precise contact mode.

 It assumes nothing about any prior state, and certain events are chosen to work around a number of stock firmware bugs.
 For example `G28 YX` will home Y but not X (a bug).
 Setting `homing_retract_distance` distance to a non-zero value in the `[stepper_x/y]` sections can also activate a firmware bug, so this retract distance is handled explicitly here.